apache/ozone/hadoop-hdds/docs/content/feature/S3-Multi-Tenancy-Access-Control.md

     - Role admins in a Ranger role has the permission to edit that Ranger role.
 3. And because `tenantName-AdminRole` is the "Role Admin" of `tenantName-UserRole`, whichever user in the `tenantName-AdminRole` automatically has the permission to add new users to the tenant, meaning all tenant admins (whether delegated or not) has the permission to assign and revoke users in this tenant.

-- **DO NOT** manually edit any Ranger roles created by the CLI.
-Any changes to them will be overwritten by the Ranger sync thread.
+- **DO NOT** manually edit any Ranger roles created by Ozone.
+Any changes to them will be overwritten by the Ozone Manager's Ranger sync thread.
+Changes in tenant membership should be done using [Multi-Tenancy CLI commands]({{< ref "feature/S3-Tenant-Commands.md" >}}).

 ### Ranger Sync